lmiller1990/design-pattenrns-for-vuejs/PROVIDE-INJECT.md

 ## Exercises

+The completed source code for this section, including the exercises, can be found in `examples/provide-inject`.

-- Update the store to have a `removeUser` function.
-Add a button next to each user - clicking the button should remove them from the store.
+1. Update the store to have a `removeUser` function.
+Test it in isolation.
+2. Add a button next to each user - clicking the button should remove them from the store.
+Use the `removeUser` function here.
-- Write a test to verify this works.
+3. Write a UI test to verify this works using Vue Test Utils.
 You can set up the store with a user by using `globals.provide` and passing in a store with a user already created.